Coronavirus (COVID-19) Information

 What about ILL and Prospector?

-Prospector service is not available at this time, and we ask that you do not place any Prospector requests.
-However, ILL service is back online, and ILL requests can now be placed.
-Please be patient as some libraries in other states or connected to educational institutions have not reopened, so some materials may still be unavailable at this time.
+Prospector and ILL services are back online, and requests can now be placed.
+Please be patient as some libraries in other states or connected to educational institutions have not fully reopened, so some materials may still be unavailable.

 Questions About Online Services